-For the year ended December 31, 2019, the Company recorded a loss of \$1,160,604, including a loss in fair value of investments in the amount of \$334,462, and, at that date, had positive cash balances of \$1,443,246.
 The preparation of financial statements requires an assessment on the validity of the going concern assumption.
 The validity of the going concern concept is dependent on finance being available for the continuing working capital requirements of the Company and finance for the development of the Company's projects becoming available.
-Accordingly, the Directors are satisfied that it is appropriate to prepare the financial statements of the Company on a going concern basis.
+Accordingly, the Directors are satisfied that it is appropriate to prepare the financial statements of the Company on a going concern basis and that the Company's working capital is sufficient to support its operations for at least 12 months.
+However, the continuing operations of the Company are dependent on its ability to generate future cash flows or obtain additional financing.
+Management is of the opinion that additional funds will be obtained to meet the Company's liabilities and commitments as they become due, although there is a risk that additional financing will not be available on a timely basis or on terms acceptable to the Company.
 Should the going concern basis not be appropriate, adjustments would have to be made to reduce the value of the assets, in particular the exploration and evaluation assets, to their realisable values.
 Such adjustments could be material.

-The Company's operations could be significantly adversely affected by the effects of the global spread of the contagious coronavirus disease, causing the recent outbreak of COVID-19 respiratory illness which was declared a pandemic by the World Health Organization on March 11, 2020, The Company cannot accurately predict the impact the COVID-19 pandemic will have on its operations, including uncertainties relating to the ultimate geographic spread of the virus, the severity of the disease, the duration of the outbreak, the impact on schedules and timelines for planned operations or exploration programs and the length of travel and quarantine restrictions imposed by governmental authorities.
-In addition, this widespread health crisis has adversely affected the economies and financial markets of many countries, resulting in an economic downturn that could further affect the Company's operations and ability to finance its operations.
+The Company's operations have been adversely affected by the effects of the global spread of the contagious coronavirus disease, causing the worldwide outbreak of COVID-19 respiratory illness which was declared a pandemic by the World Health Organization on March 11, 2020, The Company cannot predict the impact the COVID-19 pandemic will have on its operations, including uncertainties relating to the duration of the outbreak, the duration of travel and quarantine restrictions imposed by governmental authorities and the impact on schedules and timelines for planned operations or exploration programs.
+In addition, this widespread health crisis has adversely affected the economies and financial markets of many countries, resulting in an economic downturn that could affect the Company's ability to finance its operations.